Building a Budget from Scratch

 3. Pay yourself for the future.

 After you’ve paid your vital bills, the first thing you should do is set some money aside into your savings account.
 You can automate this by scheduling transfers from your checking to your savings on the same day your paycheck is deposited.
+Some employers also allow you to split your direct deposit between your checking and savings accounts.
 If you have little or no savings, start by building up an emergency fund of around $1,000 to cover you in case of unforeseen expenses.

 4. Ditch your debt.